Homelab Hardware

 - Network: 2.5GbE

-The higher RAM makes it good for caching and storage operations with Longhorn.
+The extra RAM is useful for Longhorn caching and storage operations.

 All three nodes connect to a 5-port 2.5GbE unmanaged switch.
 The Glovary firewall handles routing between VLANs and provides internet access.
 For WiFi, I use 2 Google Nest WiFi Pro units in bridge mode, connected to the switch.